Comparisons12 min read

 User Interface & Ease of Use

-CyberGhost's interface is clean and purpose-built for non-technical users without dumbing things down entirely.
-The categorized server view (streaming, torrenting, gaming) means you're not scrolling through 11,000 servers hoping to stumble onto the right one.
+CyberGhost's interface is clean and purpose-built for everyday users without oversimplifying things.
+The categorized server view (streaming, torrenting, gaming) means you're not scrolling through 11,000 servers hoping to land on the right one.
 The Windows and macOS clients feel polished.
-One gripe: the mobile app's settings menu is buried a couple of taps deep, which gets annoying fast.
+One thing that bugged me: the mobile app's settings menu is buried a couple of taps deep, which gets annoying when you need to tweak something fast.

-IPVanish's UI has improved considerably — the 2025 redesign made it significantly less cluttered.
-The built-in speed test is a nice touch (you shouldn't have to leave the app to benchmark your connection).
+IPVanish's UI has improved noticeably — the 2025 redesign cleaned things up significantly.
+The built-in speed test is a nice touch (you shouldn't have to bounce between apps just to benchmark your connection).
 That said, it still feels more utilitarian than CyberGhost.
-Functional, not beautiful, if that makes sense.
+Functional, not beautiful, if that distinction makes sense.

-Winner: CyberGhost — marginally, but the categorized server system is genuinely smart UX that saves real time.
+Winner: CyberGhost — the categorized server system is smart UX that saves real time.

 Core Features

-CyberGhost's specialty server system is the headline feature.
-Streaming servers that are actually optimized for specific platforms — and actively updated when Netflix blocks a server range — represent a level of operational investment that matters in practice.
-The NoSpy servers add an extra layer of trust for the privacy-paranoid among us.
+CyberGhost's specialty server system is the main event.
+Streaming servers that are optimized for specific platforms — and actively updated when Netflix blocks a server range — represent a level of operational commitment that makes a genuine difference.
+The NoSpy servers add another layer for privacy-focused users.

-IPVanish punches back with unlimited connections and SOCKS5 proxy — two things CyberGhost simply doesn't offer.
-If you need to proxy specific application traffic without full-tunnel overhead, that's a meaningful capability that a lot of power users actually rely on daily.
+But IPVanish fights back with unlimited connections and SOCKS5 proxy — two things CyberGhost simply doesn't offer.
+If you need to proxy specific application traffic without full-tunnel overhead, that's a capability power users actually rely on every day.

-Winner: Tie — depends entirely on what you need.
+Winner: Tie — it really depends on what you need.
 Streaming and privacy?
 CyberGhost.
 Connections and proxy flexibility?
 IPVanish.

 Integrations & Platform Support

 Both support Windows, macOS, Linux, Android, iOS, Android TV, and Fire TV.
-CyberGhost adds browser extensions (Chrome, Firefox) and a dedicated router setup guide.
-IPVanish has a slightly better Fire TV app — it's been specifically optimized for remote-based navigation, which matters a lot if Kodi is central to your setup.
-(Fun fact: IPVanish has historically been one of the most popular VPNs in the Kodi community specifically because of this.)
+CyberGhost adds browser extensions (Chrome, Firefox) and router setup guides.
+IPVanish has a better-optimized Fire TV app — it's been specifically tuned for remote-based navigation, which matters a lot if Kodi is central to your setup.
+IPVanish has historically been popular in the Kodi community partly because of this level of attention.

-Neither integrates natively with third-party password managers or identity platforms, but that's true of virtually every consumer VPN on the market.
+Neither integrates natively with password managers or identity platforms, but that's standard across the consumer VPN space.

-Winner: IPVanish (narrowly) for Fire TV and Kodi users.
+Winner: IPVanish for Fire TV and Kodi.
 CyberGhost for browser extension coverage.

 Pricing & Value

-At the two-year plan level, CyberGhost ($2.19/mo) undercuts IPVanish ($2.99/mo) by a meaningful margin.
-CyberGhost also offers a longer money-back window — 45 days versus 30.
-The catch with CyberGhost's deals is that the discount is heavily front-loaded on that 2-year commitment, so monthly pricing is actually higher than IPVanish's if you're not ready to commit long-term.
+At the two-year plan level, CyberGhost ($2.19/mo) undercuts IPVanish ($2.99/mo) by a solid margin.
+CyberGhost also gives you a longer money-back window — 45 days versus 30.
+The catch is that CyberGhost's discount is heavily front-loaded on that 2-year commitment, so monthly pricing actually runs higher than IPVanish's if you're not ready to commit long-term.

-IPVanish's unlimited connection count makes its per-device cost effectively zero at scale.
-If you're connecting 15 or more devices simultaneously, IPVanish's value proposition flips pretty dramatically in its favor.
+And here's the flip side: IPVanish's unlimited connection count makes its per-device cost zero at scale.
+If you're connecting 15 or more devices simultaneously, IPVanish's value proposition shifts pretty dramatically in its favor.

 Winner: CyberGhost for individuals and small households.
-IPVanish for large households or teams.
+IPVanish for larger households or teams.

 Customer Support

 CyberGhost offers 24/7 live chat, email support, and a detailed knowledge base.
-Live chat response times average under 3 minutes in testing — fast enough to be genuinely useful when something breaks.
+Live chat response times were under 3 minutes during my testing — fast enough to actually be useful when something breaks.

-IPVanish also offers 24/7 live chat, but here's what sets it apart: actual phone support.
+IPVanish also offers 24/7 live chat, but here's the kicker: actual phone support.
 That's rare in this industry and it's a real edge for less technical users who'd rather talk to a person than type into a chat window.

-Winner: IPVanish — phone support is underrated and it's a legitimate differentiator.
+Winner: IPVanish — phone support matters and it's a legitimate differentiator.

 Mobile App Experience

 CyberGhost's Android and iOS apps are well-maintained and include most desktop features, including split tunneling on Android and the full specialty server system.
-The iOS app doesn't support split tunneling due to Apple's platform restrictions — but that's an industry-wide limitation, not a CyberGhost-specific problem.
+The iOS app doesn't support split tunneling (Apple's platform restrictions), but that's an industry-wide limitation, not CyberGhost-specific.

-IPVanish's mobile apps are solid, if unremarkable.
-Android supports split tunneling and obfuscation. iOS is more limited, as expected across the board.
+IPVanish's mobile apps get the job done.
+Android supports split tunneling and obfuscation. iOS is more basic, as expected across the board.

-Winner: CyberGhost — more features, better organized interface.
+Winner: CyberGhost — more features and a better organized interface.

 Security & Compliance

-This is where jurisdiction becomes genuinely critical and, honestly, where I think too many buyers don't spend enough time.
-CyberGhost operates under Romanian law, which isn't part of any major intelligence-sharing alliance.
-Its no-logs policy has been independently audited by Deloitte — a Big Four accounting firm — which is a meaningful assurance, not just a marketing claim slapped on a landing page.
+This is where jurisdiction becomes genuinely critical.
+CyberGhost operates under Romanian law, which isn't part of any major intelligence-sharing pact.
+Its no-logs policy has been independently audited by Deloitte — a Big Four firm — which is a real assurance, not just marketing copy on a landing page.

 IPVanish sits under US jurisdiction (Five Eyes) and carries the historical baggage of that 2016 logging incident.
-The current infrastructure likely is no-logs — they rebuilt it after the fallout — but there's no independent third-party audit confirming this as of early 2026.
-You're taking their word for it.
+The current infrastructure likely is no-logs — they rebuilt it after the fallout — but there's no independent audit confirming this as of early 2026.
+You're essentially taking their word for it, and that's a meaningful difference.

 Both use AES-256 encryption, support WireGuard with ChaCha20 encryption, and offer a kill switch across major platforms.

-Winner: CyberGhost — no contest on the compliance and audit front.
+Winner: CyberGhost — the compliance and audit front isn't even close.

 Pros and Cons